 Apple HomeKit has been really expanding their list of compatible devices lately.
-A relatively recent addition has been a trio of ceiling fans from the long-time ceiling fan maker Hunter.
+A relatively recent addition has been some ceiling fans from the long-time ceiling fan maker Hunter.

 You can use voice controls to change fan speed, light intensity, and fan direction.

 In case you’re not familiar with Apple HomeKit, it does more than just voice control.
 The Apple Home app also lets you create custom smart home rules that can be triggered without any voice commands.
 The Hunter fans’ ability to connect to the Apple Home app actually makes them more “smart home friendly” than the Haiku fans.

 I wish I could give these fans a glowing recommendation like I did with the Haiku fans above, but there’s just been too many complaints.
 The fans look nice and run smooth, but many people have had significant connectivity problems.
 Most of the problems seem to be isolated to when you use the SIMPLEconnect app.
 It frequently crashes or loses connection.
 What’s worse is that in many cases, customer service seemed unable to help.